sheinsight/react-use/website/docs/features/ref-getter.md

 ## `useGetterRef` {#use-getter-ref}

-`useGetterRef` is a custom Hook crafted to streamline the creation of a ref getter function alongside a ref object.
-This setup allows you to effortlessly fetch the current value of the ref via the ref getter function, while also granting the ability to update the ref directly.
+`useGetterRef` is a custom Hook crafted to streamline the creation of a Ref Getter function alongside a ref object.
+This setup allows you to effortlessly fetch the current value of the ref via the Ref Getter function, while also granting the ability to update the ref directly.

 ```tsx
 const [isActive, isActiveRef] = useGetterRef(false)